Ibrahim Dada

 Air Commodore (retired) Ibrahim Dada was Administrator of Borno State, Nigeria from December 1993 to August 1996, during the military administration of General Sani Abacha.
 He was a Group Captain when he was appointed as the governor.

-A pragmatic man, he made his priority, the completion of all viable projects that his predecessors had started before considering any new projects.
+He made his priority the completion of all viable projects that his predecessors had started before considering any new projects.

-In June 1999, he was required to retire, as were all other former military administrators.
+In June 1999, he was required to retire by President Olesegun Obasanjo, as were all other former military administrators.

-Carrier

-Ibrahim Dada's career started on the 9th of December, 1993, which is more than 30 years ago.
-The first day of Ibrahim Dada's career was on Thursday.

-In June 2009, President Umaru Yar'Adua appointed Dada to the board of the Nigerian Institute of Oil Palm Research.
+In June 2009, President Umaru Yar'Adua appointed Dada to the board of the Nigeria Institute for Oil Palm Research.